French skincare is my love language. And French soaps. And French makeup. And French perfumes.

 Savon de Marseille Pure Olive Oil Soap

 More authentic French beauty products?
-These all-natural French olive oil soaps are still handcrafted in Marseille in antique cauldrons from pure olive oil, the alkaline ash from Mediterranean sea plants and sea-salted water — just as they were made in the Middle Ages.
+These all-natural French olive oil soaps are still handcrafted in Marseille in antique cauldrons from pure olive oil, the alkaline ash from Mediterranean sea plants, and sea-salted water — just as they were made in the Middle Ages.

 Huygens Massage Oil

-Based in a 17th century alchemist’s house in the heart of the Paris’ Marais district, Huygens calls upon aromatherapy, with natural and organic ingredients anchoring the core.
+Based in a 17th-century alchemist’s house in the heart of the Paris’ Marais district, Huygens calls upon aromatherapy, with natural and organic ingredients anchoring the core.

 Buly 1803

-When Ramdane Touhami (former co-owner of Cire Trudon) and Victoire de Taillac acquired the 200-plus-years-old French cosmetics brand, they took great care to preserve the original cabinet of curiosities ambience, complete with golden marble countertops, beautifully worn tile floor, painted Elizabethan ceiling and goose-shaped brass faucets.
+When Ramdane Touhami (former co-owner of Cire Trudon) and Victoire de Taillac acquired the 200-plus-years-old French cosmetics brand, they took great care to preserve the original cabinet of curiosities ambiance, complete with golden marble countertops, beautifully worn tile floor, painted Elizabethan ceiling and goose-shaped brass faucets.

 The only change?
-All Buly products are now silicone, paraben and phenoxyethanol free.
+All Buly products are now silicone, paraben, and phenoxyethanol free.

-And what a breadth of products… combs made from centuries-old trees, wafer-like sheet soap, scented rocks, orange-flavored toothpaste, scented matches, vetiver root brushes, vegetable oils and dried ingredients to make your own concoctions (think prickly pear oil, rose petals and all kinds of clay), totally decadent hand creams and water-based perfumes (Touhami believes alcohol is harsh on the skin and actually degrades the scent).
+Combs made from centuries-old trees, wafer-like sheet soap, scented rocks, orange-flavored toothpaste, scented matches, vetiver root brushes, vegetable oils and dried ingredients to make your own concoctions (think prickly pear oil, rose petals and all kinds of clay), totally decadent hand creams and water-based perfumes (Touhami believes alcohol is harsh on the skin and actually degrades the scent).

-Patyka Huile Absolue Organic Skin Booster Seem
+Patyka Huile Absolue Organic Skin Booster Serum

-A throwback to the Roaring 20s in the City of Love, Patyka is the quintessential Parisian beauty maison: Sensorial, seductive and sumptuous.
+A throwback to the Roaring 20s in the City of Love, Patyka is the quintessential Parisian beauty maison: Sensorial, seductive, and sumptuous.

 Maison Caulières